 Nusa Lembongan Bali, Indonesia Travel Guide

-Nusa Ceningan: This tinyer island sits directly southeast of Nusa Lembongan island.
-It links by the iconic Yellow Bridge, making it easily reachable.
+Nusa Ceningan: This tinyer island sits directly to the southeast of Nusa Lembongan.
+It connects by the iconic Yellow Bridge, making it easily reachable.

 Nusa Penida: The largest of the three Nusa islands.
 It sits to the southeast of both Lembongan and Ceningan.
-It can be gotten to by small a local vessels from Nusa Lembongan.
+It might be gotten to by small a local vessels from Nusa Lembongan island.

-Different approaches suit exploring Nusa Ceningan and The Island of temples.
+Different approaches suit exploring Nusa Ceningan and The Blue paradise island.

-For most tourists, a guided trip or hiring a private car with a driver on Penida is highly recommended.
+For most tourists, a guided excursion or hiring a private car with a driver on Penida is highly recommended.
 Roads can be challenging.

-The Nusa Isles are rich in breathtaking natural landscapes.
+The Nusa Islands are rich in stunning natural landscapes.

 Explore this unique ecosystem by traditional boat or kayak.
 It has a serene nature escape.

-A landmark T-Rex shaped cliff formation with a pristine white sand beach far below.
+A landmark T-Rex shaped cliff formation with a pure white sand beach far below.
 The viewpoint is breathtaking.

 Certain marine life appears seasonally, making for unique encounters.